Las Vegas City Council approves rules for e-bikes, e-scooters

 City marshals and Metropolitan Police Department officers will be tasked with enforcement.

-The ordinance reflects the county’s so there’s no jurisdictional confusion, officials said.
+The city law was based on the county’s ordinance to avoid jurisdictional confusion, officials said.

 The law goes into effect on Oct.
 1, according to city officials.